School Community

 We recognise that parents are the primary educators of their children and therefore are encouraged to be actively involved with their child and work co-operatively with the school as a team.
 Family participation is fostered in a variety of ways across the school community.

 The school year commences with Mass and Welcome BBQ, also has occasional theme days, working bees, sporting events, social activities, fundraising events, excursions and camps.
-We ask for parent assistance for those activities.
+Parental assistance may be requested for those activities.

 Volunteers

-Volunteers are welcome to assist with school activities such as helping in the classroom, maintenance, excursions and camps and canteen.
+Volunteers are welcome to assist with school activities such as School Advisory Council, helping in the classroom, maintenance, excursions, camps and canteen.
 Prior to any engagement, the school will implement the CECV Guidelines on the Engagement of Volunteers in Catholic Schools

 School Advisory Council